jameslaneconkling/falcor-provider/README.md

 )(FolderListContainer);
 ```

-Internally, falcor connect wraps redux connect, so `mapStateToProps` should work exactly as it does with redux connect.  `mapUpdateToProps` works like react-redux's `mapDispatchToProps`, except it passes additional `falcor` and `$updateGraph` properties (explained below).
+Internally, falcor connect wraps redux connect, so `mapStateToProps` should work exactly as it does with redux connect.  `mapUpdateToProps` works like react-redux's `mapDispatchToProps`, except it passes additional `falcor` and `updateGraph$` properties (explained below).

 ## Component Paths